natewaddoups/juice/README.md

 Life continued, other hobbies took over, and I forgot about the whole thing.

-Ten years later, I couldn't get it to compile with current compilers.
+Ten years later, I couldn't get it to compile with then-current compilers.

-Twenty years later, I figured I should get it to compile, and put it on GitHub.
+Twenty years later, I figured I should get it compiled again, and put it on GitHub.

-It's going to need more rehabilitation, but to my great surprise, it mostly works.
+It's going to need more rehabilitation.
+But, to my great surprise, it mostly works.

 I don't remember why I named it Juice.